CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.4 emergency management.md

 #### DER.4.A6 Provision of adequate resources for emergency management [Institutional Management] (CIA)

-The financial, technical and human resources for the intended goals of emergency management SHOULD be appropriate.
+The financial, technical and human resources for the intended goals of the emergency management SHOULD be appropriate.
 The emergency officer or emergency management team SHOULD have enough time for emergency management tasks.

 #### DER.4.A7 Creation of an emergency concept [institutional management] (CIA)